 시내 거기 이르와 가줘요

 My point?
-Ignoring the difficult to understand pronunciation, it’s safe to say that the Korean used in this song is awkward—at best.
+Ignoring the difficult-to-understand pronunciation, it’s safe to say that the Korean used in this song is awkward—at best.
 Let’s ignore the troublesome pronunciation.
 Native and non-native Korean speakers alike have been unable to discern what these lyrics are.

 This leads me to believe native Korean speakers were not consulted about these lyrics.
 Nor were they asked to aid with the pronunciation of said lyrics.
 The result?
-Four lines of awkward, almost impossible to understand “Korean.”
+Four lines of awkward, almost impossible-to-understand “Korean.”

 If it’s worth doing, it’s worth doing right—and other shit old people say